 You’re meeting your friends in the city centre.
 You have tickets to a concert at a crowded venue.
 Perhaps you’re a new driver and hitting the roads alone for the first time.
 What are you most anxious about?
 Not the traffic.
 Not motorways.
 Not big roundabouts.

 The scenarios are upsetting.
 Trying to squeeze into a tiny space in the car park while five cars queue behind you beeping furiously.
 The total regret you feel when you realise you’ve embarked on a parallel park on a busy road but there’s absolutely no chance of you fitting into that space.

 Sounds familiar?
 We’ve all been there.
 Read on to find out how to park safely and successfully in any situation.

 We all know this but still many of us start avoiding parking from the moment we get a driving licence.
 Don’t be afraid to ask an experienced driver to join you while you practice different parking styles on a quiet road or in an empty car park.
 You could even use cones to really test yourself without any risk of hitting another car.
 The more practice you’ve had, the more confident you’ll feel when parking under pressure.

 Are you a confident driver but prohibited by problems with parking?
 Even just one session with a qualified instructor could really make a difference.
 In fact, the AA Charitable Trust offers free training for qualified drivers who just lack a bit of confidence.
 Click here to see if you qualify.

-5. Adjust your mirrors
+4. Adjust your mirrors

-8. Avoid dry steering (steering when stationary)
+5. Avoid dry steering (steering when stationary)

+Look for car partks with Park Mark® accreditation.
 Car parks displaying the Park Mark® tick officially meet the national standard for low crime, with measures in place to improve the safety of both people and cars.
 In the UK, a quarter of car parks have the Park Mark® award.
 Find your nearest one here.